Report to School

 What happens after I report?

-You will be contacted by Peggy Fitch, the Central College Title IX Coordinator, within two business days of your report.
+You will be contacted by the Central College Title IX Coordinator within two business days of your report.

-You will be invited to meet with Peggy in her office.
-Peggy is the only person involved unless you choose to have someone else involved.
+You will be invited to meet with Title IX in their office.
+The Title IX Coordinator is only person involved unless you choose to have someone else involved.
 You can bring anyone you wish to your meeting for support.
-If you want support but do not have a specific person in mind, Peggy can connect you with an advocate who can accompany you to all meetings.
+If you want support but do not have a specific person in mind, Title IX can connect you with an advocate who can accompany you to all meetings.

 The purpose of this meeting is to discuss;